training-datalab/old-training-datalab.com/_pages/cps-ranking.md

 <p align="justify">If you like to suggest someone, please send an email to <a href="mailto:cps-ranking@training-datalab.com">cps-ranking@training-datalab.com</a>.</p>

-<p align="justify">We would like to thank Patricio Navia for their valuable comments and contributions.</p>
+<p align="justify">We would like to thank Patricio Navia for his valuable comments and contributions.</p>

 ## Quarterly Series